 Book a Package Tour

-Without question the best restaurant in Lisbon, Belcanto serves elaborated contemporary Portuguese cuisine.
+Without question the best restaurant in Lisbon, Belcanto serves elaborate contemporary Portuguese cuisine.
 You should save it for your last night in town as you’ll want to remember this experience for a very long time!
-Chef José Avillez kick started a much needed revolution in contemporary Portuguese cuisine, when he presented bold Portuguese flavours in his dishes at Belcanto, granting him yet another Michelin Star just a few months from the opening.
+Chef José Avillez kick started a much needed revolution in contemporary Portuguese cuisine, when he presented bold Portuguese flavors in his dishes at Belcanto, granting him yet another Michelin Star just a few months from the opening.

 After breakfast, we initiate the visit to the famous Fábrica dos Pastéis de Belém.
 The Pastéis de Belém are sold since 1834 and their fame has crossed borders, taking Portugal’s name and conventual sweets throughout the world.
 A sweet of crispy puff pastry and browned cream frosting, whose secret confection is known only by 2 or 3 pastry chefs at the famous Fábrica dos Pastéis de Belém.
 What is known is that the delicious puff pastry tart is filled with a cream made of milk, eggs and vanilla, as its recipe is secret.

 This is a amazing restaurant where the locals frequent and they serve authentic portuguese food .
 I was so impressed by this place that i ended up visiting thrice in 3 days.
 Try their Grilled cod with boiled potatos, Brazilian steak , Pork chops , Breaded cod starters.
 Waiters were so friendly and they gave me a complimentary dessert and Ginjinha shot rewarding my loyalty........